I get a lot of questions about Himalayan Salt Lamps:

 Yeah, but they produce something and I feel that something is better than nothing!

-And many of us do feel the differences & that is better than any lab test for me b/c the lab tests are so very limited in WHAT they can measure.
+And many of us do feel the differences and that is better than any lab test for me because the lab tests are so very limited in WHAT they can measure.

-Overall, I enjoy having the lamps in my space & encourage using them in a space along with waterfalls and other things like that, that can also help boost the negative ions in your environment.
-Go for it!
+Overall, I enjoy having the lamps in my space and encourage using them in your space along with waterfalls and other things like that, that can also help boost the negative ions in your environment.
+In my experience, they’re amazing crystals for neutralizing negative energy.
+So, go for it!

 Do you use Himalayan Salt Lamps in your space or around your home?
 Do you feel the benefits?
 Let me know in the comments below.